WELLS FARGO AND FEDERACIÓN MEXICANA DE FÚTBOL ANNOUNCE MULTI-YEAR PARTNERSHIP EXTENSION

 Wells Fargo is the first partner of both the Men and Women's National Teams in the United States

-NEW YORK, May 27, 2022 /PRNewswire/ -- The Federación Mexicana de Fútbol (FMF) and Wells Fargo, a leading financial service partner and the Official Financial Services Sponsor of the Men and Women's Mexican National Teams in the United States, announced today a multi-year extension of their partnership.
+NEW YORK, May 27, 2022 /PRNewswire-HISPANIC PR WIRE/ -- The Federación Mexicana de Fútbol (FMF) and Wells Fargo, a leading financial service partner and the Official Financial Services Sponsor of the Men and Women's Mexican National Teams in the United States, announced today a multi-year extension of their partnership.
 Soccer United Marketing (SUM), FMF's U.S. partner and commercial representative for the past 20 years, facilitated the agreement.

 The Wells Fargo and Men's and Women's Mexican National Team U.S. Tour partnership will forge a deeper connection with soccer's engaged millennial and multicultural fan base by creating unique experiences and offerings that bring people together.
 Wells Fargo marks the first partner to sponsor both the Men's team and the newly unveiled Women's U.S. tour.